awsdocs/aws-go-developer-guide/doc_source/sessions.rst

    :keywords: service client configuration

-In the |sdk-go|, a session is an object that contains configuration information for :doc:`service clients <making-requests>`, which you use to interact with AWS services.
+In the |sdk-go|, a session is an object that contains configuration information for :doc:`service clients <making-requests>`. which you use to interact with AWS services.
 For example, sessions can include information about the region where requests will be sent, which credentials to use, or additional request handlers.
 Whenever you create